Tamashi-Dake/JavaSwing-CRUD-MySQL-CodeOnly/README.md

-# CodeOnly-JavaSwingCRUD-with-MySQL
+# Simple JavaSwingCRUD using MySQL and only code

- i hate making Javaswing ui with code only
+i hate making Javaswing ui manually like this ._.

 Run this by import to Netbeans projects folder